SohamSagar/AndroidOtpVIew/README.md

   </a>
 </p>

-A customizable OTP (One-Time Password) input view for Android.
-Automatically handles focus, deletion, and OTP value retrieval.
+OTPView is a customizable Android LinearLayout component that allows users to input OTP (One-Time Password) codes easily.
+Each OTP digit is displayed inside a CardView, and the view handles focus movement and deletion automaticall

 ---